V1254/C02017/docs/scheduling-policy.md

   **Context switch:** is the procedure of replacing the currently **running** process by another one.
 This takes a **non-zero amount of time.**

+  If the quantum is too short, the CPU spends a large proportion of its time **context switching**.

+  If the quantum is too long then the **response time** may become unacceptable (Behaves like **FCFS**).

+  ## Multi-level schedulers

+  Most real systems use multiple levels of job queue.

+  For example 3 queues; High, Medium and Low priority Ready queues.

+  Each queue can operate its own policy.

+  Process that are **preempted** move between the different levels depending on various criteria, eg: age of the process.

+  Higher level queues are given more priority by the scheduler.